tim50687/What_I_Learned/leetcode/array/slidingWindow.md

 > A sliding window guarantees a maximum of `2n` window iterations - the right pointer can move n times and the left pointer can move n times.
 Sliding windows algorithms run in linear time.

+## Logic

+- Two pointers

+- Brute force is to check all the possible window, which is O(n^2).
+	- Left pointer start from 0, and you have to go through every index to find out the possible sub array.
+	- However, we can find the way to optimize the right pointer.
+	- Unlike Brute force, we can move the left and right pointer in the smart way.
+		- While expanding, check whether moving left pointer or right pointer can benefit the answer.

 ## Dynamic Sliding Window

 - Let's say we found the valid window index 0 -> 8, then we move the right pointer to 9, and the window is no longer valid.